You may be entitled to make an Ontario Accident Benefits Insurance Claim.

 b.
 Medical and rehabilitation benefits

 Ontario Accident Benefits insurance pays for a wide range of medical and rehabilitation benefits.
 If your injury is considered to be “non-catastrophic”, you can receive up to $50,000.00 for up to 10 years following your accident.
-If your injuries are considered to be “catastrophic injury”, your insurance can pay up to $1 million over the course of your life.
+If your injuries are considered to be “catastrophic injury”, your insurance can pay up to $1 million combined with attendant care benefits over the course of your life.

 c.
 Optional Benefits: Attendant Care Benefits

 If purchased, optional benefits cover attendant care benefits for personal care services required after your accident to a maximum of $36,000.00, or $3,000.00/ month for up to 2 years, if “non-catastrophic” injury; or if “catastrophic injury”. up to $1,000,000.00, up to $6000 / month combined with medical and rehabilitation benefits over the course of your life.